2025-02-05

 - Genymotion Device Image

-> Note > Root is necessary to install Magisk properly.
-If you are using a non rooted Android image, make sure to root the device before proceeding.
+- Root is necessary to install Magisk properly.
+If a non-rooted Android image is in use, root the device before proceeding.

 PC / old Mac (Intel x86_64)

-- Android 10 and lower: Magisk framework build for x86
+- Android 10 and lower require Magisk framework build for x86.

 Mac M series

-- You need to use Magisk framework build for arm64
+- Magisk framework build for arm64 is required.

-> Note > Root is necessary to install Magisk properly.
-If you are using a non rooted Android image, make sure to root the device before proceeding.
+- Root is necessary to install Magisk properly.
+If a non-rooted Android image is in use, root the device before proceeding.

-- arm64 images: Magisk framework build for arm64
+- arm64 images require Magisk framework build for arm64.

 - Launch Magisk Manager.
 It will request ROOT access: